michael-tiger-2010/wyvernjs/README.md

 ShuiHu
  - Supports all ES9+ JS interpreters, but logToDOM is browser-only.

-## Dependencies
-No dependencies!
-Written in pure vanilla JS.

 ## Contributions
 Any suggestions, [issues](https://github.com/michael-tiger-2010/wyvernjs/issues), and [contributions](https://github.com/michael-tiger-2010/wyvernjs/pulls) are welcome!